vogt4nick/recipes.vogt4nick.com/src/en/desserts/cakes/yellow-cake.md

     2. **Combine dry mix.** Stir together flour, baking powder, baking soda, and salt.
     3. **Combine wet mix.** Cream butter and sugar.
 Add egg yolks, and vanilla, and whip until combined.
     4. **Make batter.** Slowly add dry mix and buttermilk to wet mix while beating to combine: add 100 g dry mix and 120 g buttermilk and beat until combined; add another 100 g dry mix and the rest of the buttermilk and continue beating until combined; add rest of the dry mix and continue beating until combined.
     5. **Whip egg whites** and cream of tartar to stiff peaks.
-Gently fold the egg whites into the batter—careful to avoid over-mixing.
+Gently fold the egg whites into the batter--careful to avoid over-mixing.
     6. **Pour** batter into cake pans.
     7. **Bake.** Bake at 180ºC for 30 minutes until the cakes are baked through; after 18 minutes, tent with aluminum foil.
     8. **Cool.** Set aside cakes on a wire rack at room temperature until completely cooled.